-Spirality, Skew and Bow
+Spirality, Bow and Skew

 During wet processing, fabric can become distorted by bowing or skewing of the courses.
 One of the most common causes of such fabric distortions is poor alignment of sewings when the grey pieces are assembled for dyeing or, in extreme cases, the practice of tying grey pieces together instead of sewing.
-The distortion can extend for ten metres or more into the pieces, on each side of the ties, and there is a strong temptation for the garment maker to include some of this distorted fabric into his garments in order to avoid making a large quantity of waste.
+The distortion caused can extend for ten metres or more into the pieces, on each side of the ties.

+In this situation there is a strong temptation for the garment maker to include some of this distorted fabric into his garments in order to avoid making a large quantity of waste.
 The inevitable consequence is that the garment will become more or less heavily distorted after laundering, as the fabric recovers its natural alignment of courses and wales.